-- 1. Eligible employee means any employee in a one-half, three-quarter time, or full-time status.
-Eligible employee excludes all employees in an hourly status. - It is the intent of the parties that all plans comply with the IRS Regulations.
-All disputes over interpretation of IRS regulations shall be submitted to the IRS for its interpretation. - 3.
+- 1. It is the intent of the parties that all plans comply with all applicable State and Federal Laws including IRS Regulations.
+All disputes over interpretation of the above shall be submitted to the appropriate agencies for interpretation. - 2.
+The employee must select a life insurance and health insurance (unless covered under another comprehensive health plan).
+An employee may opt out of City health insurance if he/she has other comprehensive health insurance by selecting the "waiver" option.

+- With the remaining FBP monies, eligible employees may select from other optional benefits including dental, vision, cancer/intensive care protection, 401(k), Dental/Medical/Vision and Dependent Care reimbursement and/or cash payment. - 4.
 After selecting required health and life insurance coverages, employees who are unable to enroll in their desired dental plan for which they are eligible may purchase such benefit by making an "out-of-pocket" payment for the cost difference.
 Only dental coverage may be obtained in this manner.
-Such "out-of-pocket" contribution must be made at the time of Open Enrollment and is non-refundable. - 4.
-In addition to designating flexible benefits monies for DMV or Dependent Care reimbursements, employees may designate a specific amount of pre-tax money (some restrictions may apply) to be withheld from their paycheck to reimburse eligible out-of-pocket medical, dental, or vision expenses or dependent care expenses.
-These payroll deductions must be designated during the open enrollment period, are irrevocable, and monies are forfeited if not used within the fiscal year. - 5.
-Failure to enroll during the open enrollment period will result in the employee receiving only the current health (or comparable replacement plan) including dependent health offset and life insurance.
-All other benefit options are canceled.
-The remainder of Flexible Benefits allotment will be paid out as taxable cash.
+Such "out-ofpocket" contribution must be made at the time of Open Enrollment and is non-refundable. - 5.
+In addition to designating flexible benefits monies to pay for reimbursements, employees may designate a specific amount of pre-tax money (IRS restrictions may apply) to be withheld from their paycheck to reimburse eligible out-of-pocket medical, dental, or vision or dependent care expenses.
+These payroll deductions must be designated during the open enrollment period, are irrevocable, are subject to IRS regulations, and monies are forfeited if not used within the fiscal year. - 6.
+Eligible employees are required to enroll for their benefits each year during the designated open enrollment period.
+If an employee fails to complete enrollment within the open enrollment period, the employee's current options for health (or comparable plan if unavailable), including dependent health offset, and life, will be automatically continued at the same level for the next year as if the employee had elected to keep them.
+All other benefits options will be cancelled.
+Any monies remaining from the FBP allotment will be paid out as taxable cash payment.
+All payroll deductions, including DMV and Dependent Care reimbursement, will continue and may not be eligible to be stopped until the following open enrollment period. - 7.
+The City agrees that it will not arbitrarily or unreasonably deny LOCAL 127 the opportunity to offer a health insurance plan to active and/or retired employees.
+Such coverage must include mental health coverage at an equal or better level of coverage than that offered through the City's health plans.
+LOCAL 127 agrees to inform Employee Assistance Program (EAP) of any changes to the mental health coverage and/or provider in order for EAP to give input on the proposed changes to ensure that City employees are receiving adequate mental health coverage through their selected health plan. - 8.
+LOCAL 127 agrees to indemnify the City against any and all claims arising out of the administration of its benefits plans. - 9.
+Audit and Inspection of Records